test-kitchen/kitchen-azurerm/README.md

 ### .kitchen.yml example 1 - Linux/Ubuntu

 Here's an example ```.kitchen.yml``` file that provisions 3 different types of Ubuntu Server, using Chef Zero as the provisioner and SSH as the transport.
+Note that if the key does not exist at the specified location, it will be created.

 ```yml
 ---